 This sucks for us because in general he’s a well-behaved dog.
 When he’s walking with us someplace, he’s perfectly fine…quiet, friendly, etc. Plus, we always clean up after him and he’s absolutely friendly meeting strangers.
 We pay very close attention to him to make sure he’s not getting underfoot, for his safety as well as other people’s.

-Moving forward, here are my thoughts on traveling with Dobby in tow:
+Moving forward, here are my thoughts on traveling with a odg in tow:

 - Short, exclusively camping trips = yes.